 The Cost of Death

-Last night, 60 Minutes ran a segment on the cost of dying (thanks to Loyd at Project Mayhem for pointing this out).
-The segment identifies various economic and social costs associated with the last months of a typical person’s life in the United States, and argues that a substantial portion of the cost is frivolous, with “no meaningful impact”.
+Last night, 60 Minutes ran a segment on the cost of dying.
+The segment identifies various economic and social costs associated with the last months of a typical person’s life in the United States.
+And it argues that a substantial portion of the cost is frivolous, with “no meaningful impact.”